rchakode/kube-opex-analytics/README.md

 In both cases check the [values.yaml](./helm/kube-opex-analytics/values.yaml) file to modify the configuration options according to your needs (e.g. to enable persistent volume for data storage, Prometheus Operator/ServiceMonitor, security context, etc).

 > **Note on Security Context:**
-> By default Kubernetes Opex Analytics's pods configured to run containers in privileged mode, meaning that programs are executed as `root` within the containers.
-On Kubernetes clusters with hardened security policies the execution of those pods will be likely prevented (see issue [#15](https://github.com/rchakode/kube-opex-analytics/issues/15)).
-Starting from version 0.4.2, it's possible to run containers in unprivileged mode by setting the Helm configuration value `securityContext.enabled` to `true`.
-The value is set by default to `false` to keep backward compatibility with former deployments.
+> Prior to version `0.4.2` Kubernetes Opex Analytics's pods were deployed in privileged mode, meaning that programs were executed as `root` within the containers.
+That was causing some warnings to be prompted during the startup (see issue #15), and even cause the execution of pods to be prevented on Kubernetes clusters with hardened security policies.
+> As of version `0.4.2` a Kubernetes Security Context has been introduced to configure pods in unprivileged mode by default.
+However for backward compatibility reasons it it's still possible to deploy pods in privileged mode by setting the Helm configuration value `securityContext.enabled` to `false`.

 In the following deployment commands it's assumed that the target namespace `kube-opex-analytics` exists.
 If not yet the case create it first, or alternatively you can use any other namespace of your choice.